 August 2012 marked the fifteenth year of GVC’s existence and efforts on behalf of the Central Valley.
-The GVC is heading into a period of transition, as we welcome Dr. Benjamin T. Duran as the new President and CEO for the organization.
+The GVC is heading into a period of transition, as we welcome Kathy Halsey as the new Executive Director for the organization.
 The GVC Board of Directors has determined that a primary focus of the Center should be on building civic capacity in the northern San Joaquin Valley.

 The overall goal is to have an engaged, informed and connected citizenry that has the willingness, ability and tools to work in collaboration to solve the complex issues facing the Valley.
-Through the well-respected ALF – Great Valley Chapter, one of GVC’s flagship initiatives, we are actively building a network of established community leaders who come together, across social, political, economic and cultural boundaries, to serve the public good.
+Through the well-respected American Leadership Forum – Great Valley Chapter, GVC’s flagship initiative, we are actively building a network of established community leaders who come together, across social, political, economic and cultural boundaries, to serve the public good.

 As we look ahead, the Great Valley Center remains committed to the well-being of the Central Valley.
 Through innovative programs, projects and initiatives, GVC continues to be a thoughtful and motivated organization that brings people together to work on the area’s most difficult challenges and create a better future.